ankitpt/dog_breed_classifier/README.md

 *saved_models* folder consists of transfer learning models trained based on bottleneck features from VGG16 and Resnet50

 ## Results<a name="results"></a>

+The performance of each of the CNNs on test set is summarized as follows:

+1. CNN trained from scratch: 5.5% accuracy
+2. Neural net trained with bottleneck features from VGG16: 41.87% accuracy
+3. Neural net trained with bottleneck features from Resnet50: 80.02% accuracy

 The main findings of this work can be found on my [Medium blog](https://ankit-patel03.medium.com/who-let-the-dogs-breed-out-who-who-convolutional-neural-network-a2815c586641)

 ## Acknowledgements<a name="licensing"></a>
-I would like to acknowledge Udacity Data Scientist Nanodegree instructors for creating and teaching the Data Scientist Nanodegree program and thus providing a holistic view of data science field.
+I would also like to acknowledge Udacity Data Scientist Nanodegree instructors for creating and teaching the Data Scientist Nanodegree program and thus providing a holistic overview of data science.